Australia and Oceania, North America ·

 So with a delayed flight from Sydney it was late to bed, but bliss to be home again.

 The Redy2go shuttle from the airport to the city was a nightmare with an inexperienced driver who seemed lost most of the time, in heavy traffic, and whose language skills seemed limited to unintelligible grunts to describe the next destination.

 Wyndham as usual gave us a nice room on Level 16 and we had a day relaxing and doing the laundry!
 Both in bed and asleep by 1930 hrs but still shattered now as my body clock struggles to readjust.

 Flew to Los Angeles by Alaskan who are Qantas partners so booked the bags straight through to Sydney.
 Thus meant we had an easy stroll through multiple halls at LAX but now issues with customs or immigration so we were smiling.

 Very good flight with Qantas on one of the old 747s that are nearing the end of their working lives.
 As we departed ~1100pm we chased the night across the globe 🌎 and actually managed a reasonable sleep in Premium Economy.
 Arrived in Sydney about sunrise.

 So, today is the end of the line.
 We fly to LAX by Alaskan airways then transfer on to Qantas and head for home.
 It is time to sleep in my own bed again.

-The lasting image of LA is the presence of gaming machines on the surface of the bars, as well as in the flight terminals next to both baggage carousels and in the departure lounges! 😏
+The lasting image of LA is the presence of gaming machines on the surface of the bars in the hotels, as well as in the flight terminals next to both baggage carousels and in the departure lounges! 😏

 10 September 2018

-Then went down into the bowels of the dam to look at the power generation and methods for diverting the waters through and round the dam.
+Then we went down into the bowels of the dam to look at the power generation plants and methods for diverting the waters through and round the dam during the construction and for peak floods.

 All very interesting as an engineering work from nearly 80 years ago.
 It would still be a challenge to try to build it today.